fnestaas/learning_3d_vision/README.md

-# learning_3d_vision
+# Learning 3D Vision Topics
-A repo to document my progress on learning 3d vision topics
+This repo is here to track my progress on learning a topic (still to be decided) within 3D-vision.
+Refer to the blog folder for my progress.